-(2) For fixed field disturbance sensors that occupy 500 MHz or less of bandwidth and that are contained wholly within the frequency band 61.0-61.5 GHz, the power density of any emission within the band 61.0-61.5 GHz shall not exceed 9 μ W/cm2 at a distance of 3 meters and the power density of any emission outside of the 61.0-61.5 GHz band, but still within the 59-64 GHz band, shall not exceed 9 nW/cm2 at a distance of 3 meters; and
+(2) For fixed field disturbance sensors that occupy 500 MHz or less of bandwidth and that are contained wholly within the frequency band 61.0-61.5 GHz, the average power density of any emission, measured during the transmit interval, shall not exceed 9 μW/cm, as measured 3 meters from the radiating structure, and the peak power density of any emission shall not exceed 18 $\mu$ W/cm, as measured 3 meters from the radiating structure.
+In addition, the average power density of any emission outside of the 61.0-61.5 GHz band, measured during the transmit interval, but still within the 59-64 GHz band, shall not exceed 9 nW/cm, as measured 3 meters from the radiating structure, and the peak power density of any emission shall not exceed 18 nW/cm, as measured three meters from the radiating structure.

-(3) For fixed field disturbance sensors other than those operating under the provisions of paragraph (b)(2) of this section, the peak transmitter output power shall not exceed 0.1 mW and the peak power density shall not exceed 9 nW/cm2 at a distance of 3 meters.
+(3) For fixed field disturbance sensors other than those operating under the provisions of paragraph (b)(2) of this section, the peak transmitter output power shall not exceed 0.1 mW and the peak power density shall not exceed 9 nW/cm at a distance of 3 meters.